 After the materials have been reviewed by the Art+Design Admissions Committee and a decision has been reached, students will be informed of their acceptance or denial via email.

 Note for Internal Transfers:

 - Studio Art Credit for Arts Open Access Courses

 Internal-transfer students who are accepted in the School of Art+Design have often taken Arts Open Access courses at Purchase before transferring.
-(Before Fall 2014, these were offered under the SOA prefix.)
 For these internal-transfer students, only the Arts Open Access studio art courses that are also offered in the regular curriculum for visual arts majors may be counted as Art+Design studio art credit.